Karthi5672001/Multigrid-V-Cycle-Poisson-Equation-Solution-CUDA-Using-Red-Black-Gauss-Siedel/README.md

 Initial conclusions on successful compilation and execution:\
 Program is executed extremely quickly, completing in 8.49 seconds.
 Suggesting that I had much more headroom for a more complex example.
 This is a memory bound problem; the actual computation is finished very quickly.\
+In this example, we ran in block sizes of (8,8,8), which was a good starting point, but may not be optimal for this device.
+Additionally, our compiler flags haven't been optimised for this application, and I will read up on what are optimal for the type of program I am running
 Nsight Event View:\
 Name	                        Start	    Duration	TID\
 InitializeProblem	            4.08954s	2.584 ms	3264\